cucumber-attic/website/apps/dynamic/views/_posts/shirley-tricker-cukeup-question-and-answer.md

 As a Test Manager, much of my time is spent looking out for misunderstandings.
 It’s easy to miss the subtle cues that show when people aren’t on the same page so I try to help the communication process by listening actively, concentrating and clarifying for whoever is involved.
 I highlight any differences I notice or I bring the people together to work through the problem until they have a shared understanding.

 I also work hard to build trust and to communicate openly and clearly so we can form a strong relationship.
-That's is easier said than done.
+That's easier said than done.

 **You moved from a Business Analyst role to more of a test focused role.
 How did your experience as a BA impact your work as a tester and test manager?**